 Yes.
-All employees and students are required to wear and properly display their ACC I.D. badge/card while on ACC premises or buildings at all times.
+All employees and students are required to wear and properly display their ACC I.D. badge/card while on ACC premises or buildings at all times per ACC's COVID-19 protocols.
 Visitors must obtain a daily Visitor Badge during screening.

 Staff disinfect classrooms as soon as classes are over.
 Restrooms and surfaces that are commonly touched also are regularly disinfected throughout the day.
 Soap is available in every restroom and sanitizing solution is available in or near every classroom.
 In order to minimize the risk of spreading COVID-19, students and staff are reminded to disinfect their personal electronics on a regular basis.